Components of Gr\"obner strata in the Hilbert scheme of points: The Connect Four morphism

 where $Q_i$ is free of rank $r_i$ as a module over $B/I$.
 Hence, for each $i$, a homomorphism $\phi_i: S \otimes_k (B/I) \to Q_i$, which corresponds to a morphism $\overline{g}_i: {\rm Spec}\, (B/I) \to \Hi^{r_i}_{S/k}$.

-Now the morphism $g$ of \eqref{cartesiana} does not necessarily factor through $\overline{g}$---but for computing the fibered product $X$, we may replace $g$ by $\overline{g}$.
+For computing the fibered product $X$, we may replace $g$ by $\overline{g}$.
 Indeed, given any evaluation of \eqref{cartesiana} as in \eqref{bigdiagram}, we may interpret the composition $g \circ a = \iota \circ b$ as an $A$-valued point of $\Hi^r_{S/k}$, and we have seen that $g \circ a$ definitely factors through $\overline{g}$.
 Therefore we may replace cartesian diagram \eqref{cartesiana} by cartesian diagram

 Moreover, we consider, for each $i$, the cartesian diagram

 As $c_i$ is an immersion, so is $j_i$.
 Let $\overline{a}$ be the composition of morphism $a$ from \eqref{bigdiagram} with the canonical map $B \to B/I$.
 Then the morphisms $\overline{a}$ and $b$ make the exterior square of diagram